 But it’s not just Ayurvedic medicine which values turmeric.
 The root also features in traditional Chinese medicine (TCM) and in Unani healing.
 The Unani alternative medicine system originates in ancient Greece but now mainly appears in India.

 Turmeric side effects

-There is a record of someone experiencing intense arrhythmic heartbeat after taking over 3,000 mg of turmeric daily.
+There is also a record of someone experiencing intense arrhythmic heartbeat after taking over 3,000 mg of turmeric daily.
 This is an extremely high dosage.
 We definitely do not recommend it!
 A good example of why you should take medicinal herbs with care.

-Turmeric and existing medical conditions / medications
+Turmeric and existing medical conditions and medications

 Turmeric can aggravate specific health conditions.
 These include gallbladder issues, diabetes, gastro-esophageal reflux disease, male infertility, and iron deficiency.
 Further, curcumin sometimes acts like estrogen within the body.
 For this reason, it can improve some conditions which are hormone-sensitive, but complicate others.

 Again, much is dependent on individual conditions and each situation should be approached differently.
 This is where expert, individualized medical opinions come in.